seanpmaxwell/jet-schema/README.md

 ```

 Once you have your schema setup, you can call the `new`, `test`, and `pick` functions.
 Here is an overview of what each one does:
 - `new` Allows you to create new instances of your type using partials.
 If the value is absent, `new` will use the default supplied.
-If no default is supplied, then the value will be skipped.
+If no default is supplied and the property is optional, then the value will be skipped.
 - `test` accepts any unknown value, tests that it's valid, and returns a type-predicate,.
 - `pick` allows you to select any property and returns an object with the `test` and `default` functions.